webpagearshi/Operationalizing-ML/starter_files/README.md

 ![Benchmarking](Images/Step6-Benchmark.sh%20log-b.JPG "Benchmarking")
 ![Benchmarking](Images/Step6-Benchmark.sh%20log-c.JPG "Benchmarking")

-Now that I have used Azure to configure a cloud based machine learning production model, deployed and consumed it I will move to the next section where we will use Python SDK to create, publish and consume a Pipeline.
+Now that we have used Azure to configure a cloud based machine learning production model, deployed and consumed it we will move to the next section where we will use Python SDK to create, publish and consume a Pipeline.

 <a name="pipeline"></a>
 *Step 7*: Create , Publish and Consume a Pipeline

 a.
-I used the Auto ML Experiment which I had already run and the compute cluster which I created earlier to create the Pipeline
+Use the Auto ML Experiment which has run earlier and the previously created compute cluster to create the Pipeline

 **Pipeline Created**